 TW: mild violence

 “Help?”
-Will’s voice was slurred, and she cleared her throat.
-“Uh, who is this?
+Will echoed, her voice slightly slurred.
+She cleared her throat.
+“Who is this?
 Like, great opening, but I just woke up, man.”

-I closed my eyes, sat down on my spinny chair, and rubbed my temple in frustration. “…Jamal?
+I closed my eyes, sat down on my desk chair, and rubbed my temple in frustration. “…Jamal?
 Jamal Kaye?”

 “…Yeah, not ringing a bell.
 Are you a telemarketer?”

 “Cool it, cool it,” she laughed.
-“Okay, you’re the chick from last night.”
+“Okay, you’re the cutie from last night.”

 “If I say yes, can I keep screwing with you—?”